LLozadaB/Capstone/README.md

 ### 2. Screen Archetypes

-- [ ] Posts Screen
+- [X] Posts Screen
 * A table view that shows posts made by the community.
 Shows images, if any, texts, labels and etc. Screen can be scrolled if there are enough posts.

-- [ ] Profile Screen
+- [X] Profile Screen
 * A screen of your own personal profile.
-Has a username, and a biography section that can be edited by the user.
+Has a username and a biography section that can be edited by the user.

 ### 3. Navigation